-Dear visitor -- I currently have space for one new psychotherapy client specifically interested in an IFS approach or mixed IFS/somatic experiencing approach.
+Dear visitor -- My practice is full, and I will update this site with any change.
+I am currently focused on IFS and a mixed IFS/somatic experiencing approach.
 I offer several non-therapy experiences, including life coaching, writing facilitation (in person and on Zoom), and Tai Chi.
 For information about these offerings or to be placed on my mailing list for announcements about future group writing experiences, please contact me at 503-927-5714 or via e-mail at: Beautifulwordstogether@gmail.com.

 Work with Trauma, Transition and Transformation